fivdi/linux-io/README.md

 });
 ```

+## Examples

-Additional examples for the Raspberry Pi and C.H.I.P can be found in the
+Additional examples for the Raspberry Pi, BeagleBone-Black and C.H.I.P can be
+found in the
 [example directory](https://github.com/fivdi/linux-io/tree/master/example).